-'Democracy-defining': House opens session ahead of Trump impeachment vote
+Pelosi calls Trump threat to U.S. in House debate before impeachment vote

 Representative Tom Cole, that committee’s top Republican, countered, “Today after a truncated investigation that denied the president due process, cherry-picked evidence and witness testimony to fit their narrative, and trampled on Republicans’ minority rights, Democrats in the House are pressing forward with a partisan impeachment vote.”

-Denying wrongdoing, Trump, 73, has called the impeachment process “a total sham,” and on Tuesday sent House Speaker Nancy Pelosi a letter in which he accused her of engaging in a “perversion of justice” and an “attempted coup.”
+Denying wrongdoing, Trump, 73, has called the impeachment process “a total sham,” and on Tuesday sent Pelosi a letter in which he accused her of engaging in a “perversion of justice” and an “attempted coup.”
 The businessman-turned-politician argued that Democrats are trying to undo the results of the 2016 election in which he defeated Democrat Hillary Clinton.

 “Can you believe that I will be impeached today by the Radical Left, Do Nothing Democrats, AND I DID NOTHING WRONG!
 A terrible thing,” Trump wrote on Twitter on Wednesday morning.
 “Say a prayer!”
+He later added a Twitter post attacking Pelosi, writing, “Will go down in history as worst Speaker.”

-With Trump seeking a second four-year term next year, impeachment has cleaved the public, with most Democratic voters supporting it and most Republicans opposed.
+On the House floor, Republican Representative and Trump ally Debbie Lesko said, “This is a sad day.
+I believe that the Democrats are tearing the country apart.”

-What remains unclear is whether the months-long partisan drama will have any effect on the 2020 election beyond giving Trump reasons to boast of having beaten back Democratic efforts to remove him.
+The House vote to approve the rule and formally begin debate was 228-197.

 GRAPHIC: Articles of Impeachment, here